ImageMagick/Usage-Markdown/photos/index.md

 But you would really need to study the photo well to notice this!

 Now think of the possibilities you can use this 'double exposure' technique for.
-For example how about some [Funny Mirrors](http://todaypictures.blogspot.com/2006/03/funny-mirror.html).
+For example, how about some [Funny Mirrors](http://todaypictures.blogspot.com/2006/03/funny-mirror.html).
 Email me your results!

 If you like to get into this further the research paper "[Interactive Digital Photomontage](http://grail.cs.washington.edu/projects/photomontage/photomontage.pdf)", goes into using "Double Exposures" (or as it terms it "photo montage"), but making use of user selections expanded using "image segmentation", to select what parts of the image is to come from where.